 So, what is rehab like?
 Each treatment program is unique, having its own rules and recovery philosophy.
 Inpatient programs are residential in nature and offer you the highest level of care for addiction.
 Residential treatment programs require you to remain on campus 24 hours a day, 7 days a week.
-However, you can have visitors and talk with friends and family while in treatment.
+You can, however, have visitors and talk with friends and family while in treatment.

 Many short-term inpatient programs last for no more than 28 days.
 Some programs may offer detox services in addition to residential treatment.
 Outpatient programs are more flexible, allowing you to return home each night.

 Before arriving at treatment, you will share your medical and mental health history, as well as complete a substance abuse evaluation.
-This information will help you get matched with the best program for your needs and help staff develop your treatment plan.
+This information will help you get matched with the program that best suits your needs and help staff develop your treatment plan.
 Inpatient and outpatient programs typically follow a strict schedule but have built-in breaks.